10th annual e-Crime & Cybersecurity Congress in Dubai

 These initiatives commit Dubai to focusing on securing the cyber-smart nation, establishing a cyber space that is “free, fair and secure”, continuing to focus on protecting the confidentiality, credibility, availability and privacy of data, improving cyber-resilience and consolidating national and international collaboration.
 The next phase of the strategy will witness a “number of effective initiatives” that will contribute to providing a secure cyberspace.

-In the private sector too companies continue to upgrade their defences. , the UAE Banks Federation has just launched the Middle East’s first Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... sharing platform for banks to counter a “sharp uptick” in cyber attack threats in the region.
+In the private sector too companies continue to upgrade their defences. , the UAE Banks Federation has just launched the Middle East’s first Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. sharing platform for banks to counter a “sharp uptick” in cyber attack threats in the region.
 Initially, 13 banks of UBF will share cyber intelligence in a new UBF-ISAC, but later the platform will be extended to other banks and perhaps other sectors.

 Continued innovation is required: the UAE is the region’s financial hub and a centre for digital transformation.
 Emcredit, a subsidiary of Dubai Economy, and the UK-based Object Tech Group Ltd are working to create a blockchain-based digital currency, emCash, with merchants receiving payment in real time without going through intermediaries.
 And billion-dollar e-Commerce website Noon.com has just started operations in the country.

 All this digital transformation needs to be cyber-secure and UAE firms are keen for information on the latest techniques and technologies.